Exploring Hong Kong’s Minimum Wage Landscape in 2023

 Outsource your payroll processing to a trusted service provider to keep your accounting system up to date with the latest minimum wage laws.

-Investing in training to make employees more productive to counter increases in labour costs due to higher minimum wages.
+Investing in training to make employees more productive to counter increases in labor costs due to higher minimum wages.

-Moreover, given that higher labour costs may also increase a firm’s tax burden, consult an accountant for efficient corporate tax planning and filing.
+Moreover, given that higher labor costs may also increase a firm’s tax burden, consult an accountant for efficient corporate tax planning and filing.

-Ensure that the average wages of employees are above the minimum wage limit to promote employee satisfaction and motivation.
+Ensure that the average wages of employees are above the base wage limit to promote employee satisfaction and motivation.

 Here’s a look at some of the key aspects: